 So How Does it Work?

-- The client has chosen to install the cellar in their open plan kitchen diner – the space is cleared and ready to go.
+The client has chosen a wine room design to install the cellar in their open plan kitchen diner – the space is cleared and ready to go.
 Door frames are wrapped with foam padding and any furniture, lighting etc is fully protected in plastic before work commences.